adriangb/scikeras/docs/source/notebooks/AutoEncoders.md

 ## 3. Define Keras Model

 We will be defining a very simple autencoder.
-We define _three_ models:
+We define _three_ model architectures:

-1. An encoder
+1. An encoder: a series of densly connected layers culminating in an "output" layer who's size determines our compression ratio.
-2. A decoder
+2. A decoder: takes the output of the encoder as it's input and reconstructs the original data.
-3. An autoencoder (which is just a chain of the encoder and decoder)
+3. An autoencoder: a chain of the encoder and decoder that directly connects them for training purposes.

 The only variable we give our model is the encoding dimensions, which will be a hyperparemter of our final transformer.